What Do Police Identification and Records Officer Do?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-Is There Going to be Demand for Police Identification and Records Officers?
+Are There Job Opportunities for Police Identification and Records Officers?

-There were about 110,900 jobs for Police Identification and Records Officer in 2016 (in the United States).
+In the United States, there were 110,900 jobs for Police Identification and Records Officer in 2016.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Police Identification and Records Officer by 2026.
 The BLS estimates 7,500 yearly job openings in this field.

 The states with the most job growth for Police Identification & Records Officer are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.